Jennifer Ulrich, M.Sc.

 Apollinaire-award of the Robert Bosch Foundation (2008)

-With my job as a psychologist and my activities at the Respect Research Group I hope to carry on this idea and to make a contribution to the ideal that people always act respectfully towards themselves and others.
+In my job as a psychologist and in my work with the Respect Research Group, I hope to carry on this idea and to make a contribution to the ideal that people should always act respectfully towards themselves and others.

-If someone achieves a good working result without having behaved respectfully neither towards herself/himself (mental health) nor towards others (social behavior), this kind of behavior will – in my point of view – be less lasting than a behavior that is committed to serenity, care and the continuous respect towards the fellow human beings.
+If someone achieves a good working result without having acted respectfully either towards themselves (mental health) or towards others (social behavior), this kind of behavior will – in my point of view – be less lasting than a behavior that is committed to serenity, care and the continuous respect towards fellow human beings.